DotardOneClick/ptsd_hypoxia_markers/README.md

 # HIF and PACAP gene expression in SPS-induced rat PTSD model

 Statistical analysis of HIF-1α, HIF-2α, HIF-3α, PACAP and PAI-1
-gene expression in hippocampus and cortex of rats with SPS-induced PTSD model.
+gene expression in hippocampus and medial cortex of rats with SPS-induced PTSD model.
 Includes normality testing, ANOVA/Kruskal-Wallis with post-hoc comparisons, and publication-ready boxplot visualizations.